 Effective: January 9, 2015

 At the time of application for assistance, each applicant must provide two pieces of identification (ID).
-One must be a photo ID from the list of primary ID, and the second may be selected from either the primary or secondary ID list. [see Policy - Table: Primary and Secondary ID]
+One must be a photo ID from the list of primary ID, and the second may be selected from either the primary or secondary ID list [see Policy - Table: Primary and Secondary ID].
+Interim documents (for example, interim driver’s licence) are not to be accepted as primary ID.
+In cases where a photo ID is older or has expired, it is acceptable as primary ID as long as the EAW is satisfied that the photo resembles the applicant and therefore proves the applicant’s identity.
+For example, an immigration document with photo dated from the applicant’s childhood is not acceptable as Primary ID for an adult applicant.

-All persons holding the Sponsorship Undertaking: Confirmation of Permanent Residence (IMM5292) [see Forms and Letters] automatically receive the Permanent Resident Card.
+All persons holding the Sponsorship Undertaking: Confirmation of Permanent Residence (IMM5292) [see Additional Resources - Canadian Documents] automatically receive the Permanent Resident Card.
 There is a $50 fee for the card and the card expires every five years.

 Note: Children receive their own Permanent Resident Card.